yusuferdemnacar/connected-mobility-basics-group-7/assignment-3/README.md

 ### Analysis

 The jupyter notebooks in this directory contain the code that generates the plots and tables used in the report.
+To get the database File for the IP address lookup, you need to register for an IPInfo Lite membership at [IPInfo](https://ipinfo.io).
+Afterwards you can download the file under [IPInfo Download](https://ipinfo.io/dashboard/downloads) as a `.mmdb`-file.
+And add it to the code.